 - Injecting it

 Hydrocodone (Lortab, Vicodin, Lorcet).
-These drugs contain acetaminophen and opioid hydrocodone.
+These drugs contain acetaminophen and the opioid hydrocodone.
 They cause constipation and drowsiness.
 They can also cause dangerous breathing issues at high doses.
-If after you’ve stopped taking these, you feel sick like you’re experiencing the flu, your body might have become dependent.
+If, after you’ve stopped taking these, you feel sick, like you’re experiencing the flu, your body might have become dependent.

 Fentanyl (Actiq, Duragesic, Sublimaze).
 Fentanyl is up to 100 times more potent than morphine.
-It is used to treat chronic pain, severe pain, and to manage pain following surgery.
+It is used to treat chronic pain and severe pain and to manage pain following surgery.
 Illegally used fentanyl has resulted in overdoses.
 For more information on the dangers of Fentanyl, see our blog post: Fentanyl – What Is It And Why Is It So Dangerous?

 Some types of depressants are:

 Barbiturates (Nembutal, Amytal, Seconal).
-Depressants like barbiturates are sedatives that help with:
+Depressants like barbiturates are sedatives that help with the following:

 - Sleep problems

 Benzodiazepines (Librium, Klonopin, Valium, Xanax).
 Benzodiazepines are another type of sedative.
-They help with:
+They help with the following:

 - Sleep problems